Rules of the Society

 - To appoint an Auditor in the case of a casual vacancy, to hold office until the next Annual General Meeting;

 - To appoint an executive committee to administer the day-to-day affairs of the Society.
 The executive committee shall consist of the Honorary Secretary, who shall be secretary of the executive committee and four members of the Council who shall be charged with the co-ordination of the Society's principal activities.
 The quorum of the executive committee shall be three.
 The executive committee shall elect its own Chairman and shall report to the Council and its decisions shall be subject to ratification by the Council.
 Members of the executive committee shall hold office or be removed from office at the pleasure of the Council.
 Except the Honorary Secretary no Member of the Council may be a member of the executive committee for more than five years consecutively.

-- To appoint and rescind the appointment of sub-committees, study group secretaries, Editors of the Journal and of the Newsletter (and of any other publication which the Council may sponsor), Packet Sale and Postal Auction Superintendents all of whom shall be answerable to the council;
+- To appoint and rescind the appointment of sub-committees, study group secretaries, Editors of the Journal and of the Newsletter (and of any other publication which the Council may sponsor), Website Administrator, Packet Sale and Postal Auction Superintendents all of whom shall be answerable to the Council;

 - To fix (and if appropriate to vary) the dates of Society meetings for the twelve months commencing the 1st September in each year and to provide a Programme based thereon to every Member of the Society;

 - To lay down and vary (if thought appropriate) the rules of the Society's annual competitions;

 - To invest the funds of the Society in such manner as the Council may think fit;